ztyyLV/web-twain-docs/indepth/faqs/license/when-is-a-license-validated.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs License When Is A License Validated
+title: When is a license validated?
 keywords: Dynamic Web TWAIN, Documentation, License
 breadcrumbText: When Is A License Validated
-description: Dynamic Web TWAIN SDK Documentation FAQs When Is A License Validated
+description: When is a license validated?
 ---

 # License